any2cards/d2e/readme.md

 - travel-event-decks
 - turn-summary

-**The items listed above with a post-pended single asterisk are from User Community content** **The items listed above with a post-pended double asterisk are from FFG & User Community content**
+**The items listed above with a post-pended single asterisk are from User Community content.
+The items listed above with a post-pended double asterisk are from FFG & User Community content**

 There are four top-level directories: `data` , `images` , `images-orig` ,and `xwc`.